TaskIn-Studio/taskin-studio/privacy-policy.md

-# Privacy Policy for Taskin Studio
+# Privacy Policy for TaskIn Studio

-*Last Updated: [Current Date]*
+_Last Updated: [Current Date]_

 ## Introduction

-Welcome to Taskin Studio ("we," "our," or "us").
+Welcome to TaskIn Studio ("we," "our," or "us").
 We respect your privacy and are committed to protecting your personal data.
 This privacy policy will inform you about how we look after your personal data when you visit our website (https://taskin.studio) and tell you about your privacy rights and how the law protects you.

 ## Data We Collect

 ### Information You Provide

 - Usage data (how you interact with our tools)
 - Technical data (browser type, device information)
 - Analytics data (pages visited, time spent)

 ### Automatically Collected Information

 - IP address
 - Browser type and version
 - Operating system